 - A cumulative GPA of 3.0 or above for required coursework.

-- Passing Praxis II content and pedagogy tests.
+- Passing Praxis II content test.

 - Successful completion of Portfolio.